-- Reimbursement forms as supplied, showing Agency name, address, contact information, accomplishment data, budget information, and qualified low to moderate income verification; forms show how the Agency has progressed toward its goals as set forth in Attachment #4. - 2.
-Failure to properly submit a reimbursement request will result in non-payment.
+- 1. Reimbursement requests shall include Agency name, address, contact information, accomplishment data, budget information, and client income verification; receipts providing proof of expenditures or other documentation supporting the request for reimbursement; and an indication or showing of how the Agency has progressed toward its goals as set forth in Attachment #4. - 2.
+Failure to properly submit a reimbursement request, will result in non-payment.